embrace-io/embrace-react-native-sdk/packages/core/README.md

 const App = ()=> {

   useEffect(()=>{
+    // `initialize` is a Promise
-    // Note: Initialize is a promise, so if you want to perform an action and it must be tracked, it is recommended to use await to wait for the method to finish
+    // If you want to perform an action that must be tracked
+    // it is recommended to use await to wait for the method to finish

     initialize().then(hasStarted=>{
       if(hasStarted){